starichkov/kafka-python-demo/README.md

 ## ⚙️ Requirements

 - Python 3.10+
-- Docker & Docker Compose (for container-based setup)
+- Docker & Docker Compose (for container-based setup) - more details could be found in the [separate section](documentation/docker.md).
 - Apache Kafka (external or Dockerized)

 Install Python dependencies: